wexi/amforth-shadow/doc/source/TG/Sources.rst

 from one include file to another to optimize the flash usage.

 There are additional files:
 :file:`amforth.asm` and :file:`macros.asm`.
 The first one is the master file and the only one the application needs to include.
 The file :file:`macros.asm` contains some useful assembler macros that make the source code easier to read. :file:`user.inc` contains the layout of the system user area.

 Core system
 -----------

 The file :file:`amforth.asm` is the core of amforth.
-Here is the startup code for the microcontroller, and the forth inner interpreter with the interrupt service routine.
+Here is the startup code for the micro controller, and the forth inner interpreter with the interrupt service routine.
 It includes the dictionary files.

 Dictionary files